Kavit212/WAE-Ensemble/README.md

 # WAE-Net
-Weighted Average Ensemble method for the semantic segmentation of biological electron microscopy images.
+This repository contains codes for the paper "Weighted Average Ensemble-Based Semantic Segmentation in Biological Electron Microscopy Images".

-# Pre-trained models
+# Pre-trained models used in this work
 ResNet34, InceptionV3, VGG19, SeResNet34, EfficientNet-B4

 ### Requirements